Optum/dce/docs/howto.md

 ### Budgets and Lease Periods

-Every [lease](concepts.md#lease) comes with a configured **per-lease budget**, which limits AWS account spend during the course of the lease.
-Additionally there are **per-principal budgets**, which limit spend by a single user across multiple lease during a budget period.
-This prevents a single user from creating multiple leases to as a way of circumventing lease budgets.
+Every `lease <concepts.html#lease>`_ comes with a configured **per-lease budget**, which limits AWS account spend during the course of the lease.
+Additionally there are **per-principal budgets**, which limit spend by a single user across multiple leases during a budget period.
+This prevents a single user from creating multiple leases as a way of circumventing lease budgets.

-DCE budget may be configured as [Terraform variables](terraform.md#configuring-terraform-variables).
+DCE budget may be configured as `Terraform variables <terraform.html#configuring-terraform-variables>`_.

 | Variable | Default | Description |
 | --- | --- | --- |